-The school operates a separate health and safety policy, found in the staff handbook and on the T: drive.
+The school operates a separate health and safety policy, found on the T: drive.

 The site, the equipment and the activities carried out as part of the curriculum are all required to comply with the Health and Safety at Work act 1974 and regulations made under the act.